oxsecurity/megalinter/docs/descriptors/python_pylint.md

                         Display a help message for the given message id and exit.
 The value may be a comma separated list of message ids.
-    --list-msgs         Generate pylint's messages.
+    --list-msgs         Display a list of all pylint's messages divided by whether they are emittable with the given interpreter.
     --list-msgs-enabled
-                        Display a list of what messages are enabled and disabled with the given configuration.
+                        Display a list of what messages are enabled, disabled and non-emittable with the given configuration.
     --list-groups       List pylint's message groups.
     --list-conf-levels  Generate pylint's confidence levels.
     --list-extensions   List available extensions.